misharash/misharash.github.io/research.md

 **Method**: ray-tracing and integrating the polarization parameters according to Kravtsov-Orlov equation

-**Publications**:

-* Hakobyan, H. L., A. A. Philippov, V. S. Beskin, A. K. Galishnikova, E. M. Novoselov, and **M. M. Rashkovetskyi**, 2017.
+**Publication**: H. L. Hakobyan, A. A. Philippov, V. S. Beskin, A. K. Galishnikova, E. M. Novoselov, and **M. M. Rashkovetskyi**, 2017.
 [On the light-curve anomalies of radio pulsars.
-Journal of Physics Conference Series 932, 012018](https://ui.adsabs.harvard.edu/abs/2017JPhCS.932a2018H).
+Journal of Physics Conference Series 932](https://ui.adsabs.harvard.edu/abs/2017JPhCS.932a2018H).
-* Hakobyan, H. L., A. A. Philippov, V. S. Beskin, A. K. Galishnikova, E. M. Novoselov, and **M. M. Rashkovetskyi**, 2018.
-[On the Light-Curve Anomalies of Radio Pulsars.
-Workshop on Astrophysical Opacities 515, 295](https://ui.adsabs.harvard.edu/abs/2018ASPC..515..295H).